dannyboyer/dotfiles/README.md

 # dotfiles
-Personal configuration file for zsh, vim, and tmux
+Personal configuration files for zsh, vim, and tmux